shuckstark/libfuzzer-bot/freetype/README.md

 but just uses a simple shell script (!).
 One day we may migrate to a proper CI tool, but this is not the current goal.

+The fuzzer uses [font-fuzzing-corpus](../font-fuzzing-corpus.md) derived from free publicly available fonts only.

 # Usage

 Just go to the [Fuzzer URL](http://107.178.217.50/) and check individual logs.